Becoming You With Julie

 • Hot Hibiscus Variation

-• Instead of chilling, add the combined ingredients to a pot.
+• Add all ingredients to a pot.

 Author: Julie Gaeta